LapatePic.png

 Graduate Student

-Nadezhda (Nadu) is a first-year graduate student.
+Nadezhda (Nadu) is a second-year graduate student.
 She received an MA in Linguistics at the University of Tübingen, where she was a research assistant in two language and cognition labs.
 For her thesis, she designed a decision-making experiment investigating the ‘foreign language effect’, a phenomenon in which people experience less fear and accept more risk when using a second language.
 This area of research sparked her curiosity about the bidirectional influence of cognition and affective processing.
 Nadu is currently interested in examining how cognitive strategies may modulate the fear response and how fear states are modulated by time horizons. [e-mail]

 Lab Manager